GSA/digitalgov.gov/content/posts/2015-04-21-trends-on-tuesday-the-total-market-approach.md

   - usability case study
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/600-x-400-Closeup-Of-Raised-Multiethnic-Hands-IPGGutenbergUKLtd-iStock-Thinkstock-462848199.jpg" alt="Close-up of raised, multi-ethnic hands." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/600-x-400-Closeup-Of-Raised-Multiethnic-Hands-IPGGutenbergUKLtd-iStock-Thinkstock-462848199.jpg" alt="Close-up of raised, multi-ethnic hands." %}

 Your audience is not homogenous.
 No matter the agency, target audiences are not only diverse, they are diverse on a multitude of factors.
 Recently, evolving trends in multicultural marketing have gained attention as organizations adjust their marketing and outreach strategies to meet 21st century realities.